Best Indonesian Coffee

 Our research led us to this very high quality coffee bean sourced from the Kintamani Highlands in Bali, Indonesia.
 These are the best Indonesian coffee beans we could find from Bali.

-Fresh Roasted Coffee Bali Blue Moon OrganicThese beans are harvested from coffee bean farms on plateaus near Mount Batur at an altitude of approximately somewhere between 4,200 to 5,600 feet.
+Fresh Roasted Coffee Bali Blue Moon OrganicFarmers harvest these beans from coffee bean farms on plateaus near Mount Batur at an altitude of approximately somewhere between 4,200 to 5,600 feet.

 Fresh Roasted Coffee describes Bali Blue Moon Organic Coffee Beans as having cupping notes of Dark Chocolate, Vanilla Bean, and Anise (or black licorice).
 Actual users mention: